7gxycn08/PyAnime4K-GUI/README.md

    python PyAnime4K.py
    ```
 2. Use the GUI to:
-   * Edit Configuration: Open the Config.ini file for adjustments.
+   * Set Configuration: Configure output video settings.
    * Select Video Files: Choose videos to upscale.
    * Start Upscaling: Begin processing with the "Upscale" button.
    * Cancel Upscaling: Stop the current task with "Cancel."
    * Access Output Folder: Open the output directory to view results.

-3. stderr Logs are saved in `output.txt` and progress updates will appear in the application window.
+3. ffmpeg upscaling summary are saved in `output.txt` and progress updates will appear in the application window.

 # Custom Shaders